jethornton/rpi/docs/source/install-9D.rst

 Download Raspberry Pi OS (32-bit) with desktop and recommended software `here <https://www.raspberrypi.org/downloads/raspberry-pi-os/>`_

-Burn the image to the SD card with either `balenaEtcher <https://www.balena.io/etcher/>`_ or use the `Raspberry Pi Imager <https://www.raspberrypi.org/downloads/>`_ for the OS that you have on your PC.
+Flash the image to the SD card with either `balenaEtcher <https://www.balena.io/etcher/>`_ or use the `Raspberry Pi Imager <https://www.raspberrypi.org/downloads/>`_ for the OS that you have on your PC.